 No one under 14 allowed.
 Yep, you heard that right.
 Under 14 years of age?
 You won’t even get through the door.
 The Standard boasts itself as an “adult playground”.
 The hotel is most famous for its “Lido Spa”, which offers full spa treatments.
 Low-key and mellow are what The Standard Miami aims for.
 With that in mind, the relaxed pool offers topless sunbathing, and there is a coed sauna.
 No one allowed under 14 indeed.

 The Delano Hotel, originally built in 1947, is one of the tallest Art-Deco towers in Miami Beach.
 It also likes to refer to its pool area as a “Water Salon”.
 So what makes it a “Water Salon”?
 Well, for one, its most shallow area is only eight inches deep, and the hotel takes advantage of this by placing furniture within the pool itself.
 Underwater music emanates from all around, as does the sound of a continuous waterfall.
-And, of course, topless sunbathing is allowed.Error, Block (ID: 1) does not exist!
-Check your syntax!
+And, of course, topless sunbathing is allowed.An unknown error occured.
+(ID: 1)

 This hotel features two infinity edge pools surrounded by various enormous beds for the most comfortable lounging possible.
 As you can assume by this list, both pools allow topless sunbathing.
 South Beach itself also links directly up to the pool area.